-- To save this drug to the Doctor's Favorites List, check the box, Add to Favorites.
+- To save this drug to the Doctor's Favorites List, check Add to Favorites.

 - Click Prescribe.

-- By default, Location Pharmacies will be listed.
-Uncheck Show Location Pharmacies to see the patient's preferred pharmacies.
+- By default, Location Pharmacies are listed.
+Uncheck Show Location Pharmacies to see patient's preferred pharmacies.
 Click Search to find a specific pharmacy.
 Click the pharmacy name to select.

-- When the user has selected the pharmacy, click one of the following buttons:
+- Once a pharmacy is selected, click one of the following buttons:

-- Transmit: Non-controlled substances will be sent automatically to the selected pharmacy.
+- Transmit: Non-controlled substances are sent automatically to the selected pharmacy.

 If sending a controlled substance proceed to Step 8.

 - Record: Adds the prescription to patient's active medications list.
-Will not be sent electronically.
+This is not sent electronically.

 - Print: Print the prescription.
-Will not be sent electronically.
+This is not sent electronically.

 - Leave for Staff: Send the prescription back to the pending status.

-- The prescriber will enter their 4-digit pin.
-If this is the first time the prescriber has transmitted a controlled substance, they will be prompted to create a pin instead.
+- The prescribing provider must enter their 4-digit pin.
+If this is the first time the prescriber has transmitted a controlled substance, they are be prompted to create a pin instead.

 - Enter the one-time passcode.
 There are three options for receiving the passcode:

 - Click Send Push Notification in the NewCrop eRx interface.
-The prescriber will receive a notification in the Authy App on their mobile device.
+The prescriber receives a notification in the Authy App on their mobile device.
 Click Approve or Deny.

 - Click the Hardware Token radio button in the NewCropRx interface.
 Press the button on the hardware token, and enter the generated code into the Enter Code field.